mdutro002/reimagined-eureka/README.md

 I was spending so much time wondering how to do complex objects for the characters, I completely missed the fact that I'm going to have to account for the fact that each campaign is 'owned' by a user, and needs to have that reflected in the data.
 At least it's just one "many-to-one" relationship I need to account for at first.
 I wish I had made better use of the past two days, but there's no time like the present, I guess.

 Now that I've got items populating into the users category, I've got an idea of how to make sure I retain that many-to-one relationships between a user and their campaigns.
 But, I'm thinking now that instead of building the CRUDS and THEN going and building Auth, if I should build Auth and then finish Cruds. it feels like I'll have to shift around less in the end game.
 Especially since I'll be relying on those auth-session cookies to attribute the campaigns to the right user.

+It took quite a bit of time, but I was able to get Auth working.
+There's still some debugging to do on that front, but nothing I'm terribly worried about.
+I'll need to add logout function to close the session, and make sure things aren't ending prematurely.
+But, noone can access routes they shouldn't have access to.
+I was about to begin on the create campaign methods, but I need sleep.

+What surprised me today was that I was able to get a significant bit of work done, even though I had some false starts.
+Things in the planning phase definitely weren't as fleshed out as they could have been.
+I'll work to make sure that tomorrow I have both sets of CRUD's working - for users and for campaigns.
+Right now I'm anticipating that the Update campaign method will be a bit tricky - I'll have to finally deal with complex objects in MongoDB and I'm not looking forward to it.
+But, ever forward!

+**Sunday**